mpaperno/TJoy/README.md

   of an axis and a "fine" slider which controls a smaller range of the same axis.
 Linked controls are updated in real-time.
 * Optional reporting of current joystick axis positions and button states at a configurable update frequency.
-* Connect and disconnect to joystick driver on demand (automatically or via an action) and monitor current connection status via events.
+* Connect and disconnect to joystick devices on demand (automatically or via an action) and monitor current connection status via events.

 ## Examples